Disappearance of Suzy Lamplugh: Links to Sandra Court murder

 When interviewed about Lamplugh's disappearance in 1988, Cannan had said that he knew a "Bristol businessman" who was responsible for "the murders of Shirley Banks, Suzy Lamplugh and another girl."
-Investigators believe that he was talking about himself, as he was previously convicted of Banks' murder.
+Investigators believe that he was talking about himself, as he was previously convicted of Banks's murder.
 The other girl that he mentioned is believed to be Sandra Court, a 27-year-old office worker who was abducted and killed in Bournemouth in May 1986.
 In November 2001, police interviewed Cannan at a police station in York regarding Court's murder.
 He had been in the prison hostel at Wormwood Scrubs at the time but was allowed to leave the facility at weekends and had access to a red Ford Sierra, the same car that was tested in the Lamplugh case.

 Court had been dropped off by a taxi driver in Throop, Dorset, near her sister's house after a night out, but her sister was not at home.
-Court was last seen walking barefoot, appearing slightly drunk, at around 2:45 am.
+Court was last seen walking barefoot, appearing slightly drunk, at around 2:45 a.m.
 Her body was found the next day in a water-filled ditch several miles away.
 When interviewed, Cannan denied having been in Bournemouth on the day in question but was proved to be lying because of the parking tickets discovered by police.

 When the Ford Sierra was discovered during the Lamplugh reinvestigations of the early 2000s, two hairs were found inside that matched Court's DNA.
 However, the DNA evidence was not strong enough to bring a prosecution against Cannan for her murder.

 Steve Wright speculation and elimination

 In 1982, Lamplugh had worked as a beautician on the ocean liner Queen Elizabeth 2 (QE2).
-At the same time, Steve Wright, who was convicted in February 2008 of the murder of five women in Ipswich, was working as a steward on the same vessel.
+At the same time, Steve Wright, who was convicted in February 2008 of the murders of five women in Ipswich in late 2006, was working as a steward on the same vessel.
 In 2008, the Metropolitan Police investigated whether Wright was connected with Lamplugh's disappearance, but this was not a strong line of enquiry and a senior police officer described the link as "speculative."
 Police investigated Wright's QE2 work records and found that he was working on the ship on the day that Lamplugh disappeared, meaning that he could not have been responsible for her abduction and murder.